An intellectual autobiography

 Seeking to put the Lonerganian-Marxist method of encounter into practice, I began traveling extensively to Honduras in the early 1990s, taking advantage of summer vacations as well as a Fulbright grant.
 I discovered that the Honduran popular movement had an anti-neocolonial discourse that was similar to the colonial analysis of the Center for Inner City Studies, albeit in slightly different terminology.
 Determined to encounter the Latin American popular movement, I undertook the difficult task of improving my Spanish, for which I had acquired a rudimentary capacity through high school courses, general education requirements at Penn State, and self-study for the language requirement test at Fordham.

-I first traveled to Cuba in 1993, when I participated in an interchange between U.S. sociologists and Cuban social scientists, co-sponsored by the Marxist Section of the American Sociological Association and the Latin American Faculty of Social Sciences of the University of Havana, organized by the U.S. sociologist Richard Dello Buono.
+I first traveled to Cuba in 1993, when I participated in an interchange between US sociologists and Cuban social scientists, co-sponsored by the Marxist Section of the American Sociological Association and the Latin American Faculty of Social Sciences of the University of Havana, organized by the US sociologist Richard Dello Buono.
 In Cuba, I was immediately struck by two phenomena that I had not anticipated.
 First, Cuban public discourse is anti-colonial, anti-neocolonial, and anti-imperialist, similar to the anti-colonial discourses of the Center for Inner City Studies and the Honduran popular movement.
 I recall saying to myself, “I have heard all of this before.”
 Secondly, I sensed among the people a commitment to carry forward with their socialist project, in spite of the hardships provoked by the collapse of the Soviet Union and the Eastern European socialist bloc.
 Nearly everyone outside of Cuba, including the Left, had thought at the time that Cuban socialism soon would join Eastern European socialism in collapse; but I found myself saying, “I am not sure this thing is going to fall.”

 In summary form, I have learned the following about Cuban socialism.
 First, Fidel was a leader with exceptional understanding and unlimited commitment to the people and the nation.
 He played an indispensable role in guiding the nation on the necessary road.

 Secondly, Cuba has developed a political system of people’s democracy, characterized by direct elections of delegates to municipal assemblies, without the participation of political parties.
 The elected delegates in turn elect the deputies of the National Assembly of People’s Power, which is the highest authority of the nation.
 The National Assembly elects the President of the Republic, who submits ministers of the government to the Assembly for its approval.
-Integral to the political process are mass organizations of workers (including professionals), women, students, small independent farmers, agricultural cooperativists, and neighborhoods, which also have a system of direct and indirect elections rooted in the base, and which play constitutionally-defined roles in the electoral process and in the legislative committees of the Assembly.
+Integrally connected to the political process are mass organizations of workers (including professionals), women, students, small independent farmers, agricultural cooperativists, and neighborhoods, which also have a system of direct and indirect elections rooted in the base, and which play constitutionally defined roles in the electoral process and in the legislative committees of the Assembly.

 Also central to the political process is the Communist Party.
 The Party selects its members, choosing the best citizens (approximately 15%).
 The Party educates, guides, recommends, and exhorts.
-The Party does not decide; only the National Assembly, elected by people, has the authority to decide.
-This difference in functions between the Party and the National Assembly is almost universally obscured in the discourses of the North, but it is critical for understanding Cuba’s system a popular democracy, an alternative to representative democracy.
+The Party does not decide; only the National Assembly, elected by the people, has the authority to decide.
+This difference in functions between the Party and the National Assembly is almost universally obscured in the discourses of the North, but it is critical for understanding the fundamental legitimacy of Cuba’s system of people’s democracy, an alternative to representative democracy.
 When the Party has a proposal, it legally and constitutionally has to submit the proposal to the National Assembly of People’s Power; and it does so in practice.
 The leadership of the National Assembly then presents the proposal to appropriate committees of the Assembly, which consult with the mass organizations and in some cases directly with the people in popular consultations; which leads to modifications, including in some cases major modifications, before final approval by the deputies of the National Assembly.

 Thirdly, Cuba has developed a pragmatic approach to its socialist economy.
 The State directs the economy, and there is state ownership in the major industries.
 But there is space for small-scale private property and foreign ownership, as part of and in accordance with the development plan of the State.
-At the same time, the State actively looks for ways to increase production (as the people currently are demanding), utilizing work incentives through wage differentials as well as self-employment and small-scale private enterprises.
+At the same time, the State actively looks for ways to increase production (as the people demand), utilizing work incentives through wage differentials as well as self-employment and small-scale private enterprises.

 Fourth, Cuban foreign policy is based on the principles of the United Nations and the Non-Aligned Movement.
 Cuba plays a world leadership role in affirming the fundamental principles of the anti-neocolonial movements of the Third World, such as the rights of nations to sovereignty, self-determination, non-interference in their affairs, and control of their economies and their natural resources.